Bitmap

 School Evacuated

-At the outbreak of World War II pupils and staff are evacuated.
-The boys go to Totnes in Devon and the girls to Towcester in Northamptonshire.
+Soon after the outbreak of World War Two the pupils and staff evacuate from Watford.
+The boys go to Totnes in Devon and the girls to locations in Northamptonshire.
+The Watford site had been requisitioned for war purposes.

 London Orphan Asylum